Shillingzheng/Gitbook/solutions/subscriptions.md

 **Pricing page**

-The pricing page displays the different subscription options based on the products and prices you create when you first set up your integration (you don’t need to create new ones every time customers sign up).
+The pricing page displays the different subscription options based on the products and prices you create when you first set up your integration (you don't need to create new ones every time customers sign up).
 Your pricing page displays the prices you created, and your customers choose the option they want.

 **Payment**

 The payment form collects a name and other information.
-MixPay hosts this form if you use Checkout-it’s one of the key features that allows you to collect payments and remain PCI compliant.
-Clicking **Subscribe**:
+MixPay hosts this form if you use checkout, it’s one of the key features that allows you to collect payments and remain PCI compliant.
+Clicking subscribe:

 1. Creates a new subscription, with the customer and price IDs.
 2. Generates an invoice for the initial subscription cycle.